yahoo/openstack-collab/affinity_ocata/README.rst

 Aggregate affinity
 ==================

-This series of patches add ability for creating aggregation of ironic nodes in Nova.
+This series of patches adds ability for creating aggregation of ironic nodes in Nova.
 This work is based on work of `Jay Pipes series`_ back ported to Ocata, with some additional fixes.